rapidsai/docs/contributing/code.md

 Remember, if you are unsure about anything, don't hesitate to comment on issues and ask for clarifications!

-## Seasoned developers

-Once you have gotten your feet wet and are more comfortable with the code, follow these steps to find prioritized issues.

-All RAPIDS projects have project boards for triaging [issues]({% link releases/triage.md %}) and planning [features]({% link releases/planning.md %}).

 ### What do I work on?

 __Note:__ If you have been assigned issues, work on those issues first.